 There are an estimated 40 million people trapped in various forms of slavery throughout the world today (including forced labor slavery, debt bondage, forced marriage and/or sex slavery).
 Collectively, these activities generate $150 billion each year in illicit profits for traffickers.
 Consider the following statistics:

 Traffickers exploit millions of people in commercial sex in India.
 In addition to traditional red light districts, dance bars, spas, and massage parlors, traffickers increasingly exploit women and children in sex trafficking in small hotels, vehicles, huts, and private residences.
 In addition, the recruitment of women and children for commercial sex increasingly take place through social media platforms, including mobile dating applications and websites.

-An estimated 400,000 people have been trafficked from the Indian State of Andhra Pradesh including 1,200 children in 4 red-light districts (Times of India, 3/15/18).
+The Times of India reported that 400,000 people had been trafficked from the Indian State of Andhra Pradesh alone including 1,200 children in 4 red-light districts (3/15/18).

 New Horizons’ staff receive periodic training / mentoring from key individuals with international expertise in the specific program areas in which they function.

 Our in-country staff works directly with the Indian Child Welfare Committee (CWC) and other governmental agencies involved in rescue / transfer / justice issues for girls.